gienyne/Stopwatch/docs/can-bus.md

 These notes summarize the concepts that were applied while implementing the multi-node weather station.

-The project uses the STM32F429 bxCAN peripheral to periodically exchange environmental measurements between several independent weather nodes over a shared CAN bus.
+The project uses the STM32F429 CAN peripheral to periodically exchange environmental measurements between several independent weather nodes over a shared CAN bus.